bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/01-Arrow-Functions/README.md

-# 🏗️ Build CLI App with Inquirer
+# 🐛 Fix Implementation of Arrow Functions

-Work with a partner to implement the following user story:
+Work with a partner to resolve the following issue(s):

-* As a developer, I want to create a command-line application that takes in input from the user and does something with it.
+* As a user, I want to run a script that will update a movie queue.

+## Expected Behavior

+When a user runs the script, it will add and remove movies from the queue and display the movies currently in the queue.

-## Acceptance Criteria
+## Actual Behavior

-* It's done when I have initialized my repository with a `package.json` file by running `npm init -y`.

-* It's done when I have installed inquirer and added it to my list of dependencies by running `npm i inquirer --save`.

-* It's done when the application asks the user, "What is your name?"

-* It's done when the application asks the user, "What languages do you know?"

-* It's done when the application asks the user, “What is your preferred method of communication?"

-* It's done after I have written those responses to a file.
+The script exits out with an error message.

+## Steps to Reproduce the Problem

+1. Navigate to the `Unsolved` folder from the command line.

+2. Run `node index.js`.

+3. Note the error that is printed.

 ## 💡 Hints

-Why do we need to use `JSON.stringify`?
-How can we use the npm page for `inquirer` to see how to use checkboxes and lists?
+What is an example of when we shouldn't use arrow functions?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How would you format your JSON?
-Can you generate the name of your user file from the user input?
+* How can you shorten the arrow function syntax even further with implicit return statements?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---